Sharon Pinto, Manager, firstname.lastname@example.org

 Effect of re-appointment by the Board

+The recent changes in the provisions as stated above will result in reducing the gap between appointment of an ID on the Board of the company and approval of the said appointment by shareholders.
 While it is seen that some companies take up the re-appointment of the IDs by way of postal ballot before the end of tenure in case there exists a gap between the AGM and the end of term, the same shall be construed as a good governance practice, as prior approval of shareholders has not been mandated by law on account of the same not being specifically stated.
-Thus, in case of re-appointment post end of tenure, the same cannot be viewed as a violation of provisions.
+Thus in case of re-appointment post end of tenure, the same cannot be viewed as a violation of provisions.